DAVIDCRUZ0202/DAVIDCRUZ0202/README.md

 - 👯 I’m looking to collaborate on Kaggle Challenges!!
 - 💬 Ask me about anything!
 - 📫 How to reach me: [Connect on LinkedIn](https://www.linkedin.com/in/daavidcruuz/)
-- ⚡ Fun fact: I love DS/ML, but I've also built two microgames!
+- ⚡ Fun fact: I love Data Science / ML, but I've also built two microgames!